karlhulme/piggle/README.md

 Type declarations are produced by the typescript compiler `tsc`.
 This is configured via the `tsconfig.json` file.
 Output is written to the `/types` folder and included in the published npm package.

-A CommonJS lib is produced in the `/lib` folder, transpiled down to es5 syntax.
+A CommonJS lib is produced in the `/lib` folder.

 ```bash
 npm run build